Are you prepared to be a parent? It’s a question that runs through every expecting parent’s mind at some point.

-- Prepare your body – Your magical body does almost all of the preparation needed for birth on its own.
+Your magical body does almost all of the preparation needed for birth on its own.
 Your ligaments become lax, to allow for your baby’s head to fit through your pelvis.
 Your hormones prepare for labour and breastfeeding.
 You need to do very little more than what your body naturally does.

-Having said that, it is worth preparing by staying fit – labour, birth and caring for a small baby needs stamina.
+Having said that, it is worth preparing by staying fit.
+Labour, birth and caring for a small baby needs stamina.
 Keep exercising gently to the end of pregnancy.
 You should also strengthen your pelvic floor muscles to support your pelvic organs – the uterus, bladder and bowel – through the last weeks of pregnancy and birth.

-- Prepare for labour – Probably the best preparation for managing pain can be learnt at antenatal classes.
+Probably the best preparation for managing pain can be learnt at antenatal classes.
 Make it a priority to have good antenatal classes in the second or third trimester.

-You will not know when labour will start and it’s worth preparing your mind for the unpredictability of labour – when it starts and how it proceeds.
+You will not know when labour will start so it’s worth preparing your mind for the unpredictability of labour – when it starts and how it proceeds.
 This will allow you to be more flexible and less anxious as birth approaches.

 The transition will be more enjoyable if you prepare with these simple strategies.